Why 'Taxpayer' Identity And Thinking Is Morally Bankrupt In Every Context

 This deadly lie, a lie that is one of the founding myths of fascism, is promoted by the Democratic Party.

-That this “taxpayer” mythology can be so easily used against we who promote a more just and egalitarian society is extremely obvious to our political adversaries.
+That this “taxpayer” mythology can be so easily used against those of us who promote a more just and egalitarian society is extremely obvious to our political adversaries.

 But the Democratic Party seems to be unable to - okay, unwilling to - stop doing this, and Robert Reich speaks in ways that I would expect a conservative plant in progressive spaces to speak!